 Stand close to the object you are lifting, squat down and use your legs to lift the object keeping your back as straight as possible.
 If you are lifting weights for exercise (i.e., deadlifts, military presses, hang cleans, squats, etc.), be sure to consult a professional on proper lifting technique.

 Carrying around extra weight puts additional stress on the tendons, muscles, and ligaments in your back.
 This can lead to back pain.
 Being overweight or obese can also increase your surgical risk.

 Exercise can help to decrease back pain.
 We recommend performing core strengthening exercises on a regular basis.
-Buyck recommends yoga or pilates as a way to strengthen and exercise your core.
+Yoga or pilates is a way to strengthen and exercise your core.
 Along with yoga and pilates, consider visiting a physical therapist to learn more about core exercises.